Silvester2077/Threat-hunting-project/week2/report.md

 ## 2. OSINT Data Collection

 ### Shodan
-- What you searched for (e.g. infrastructure/IPs linked to reported APT29 activity)
+- What you searched for (e.g. infrastructure/IPs linked to Meduza Stealer C2 servers)
 - What you found (summarize, don't paste raw sensitive data)

 ### VirusTotal